 - Take a walk with focused attention to how you move.

 - Consider working with someone who can help you learn more about your body and how it works – whether that’s a regular massage, a body modality like Feldenkrais or Alexander Technique, Middle Eastern dancing, or anything else that attracts your interest.

 - Take breaks while you’re learning to act things out, move your body, or use your body to recreate what you’re learning.

 - Be deliberate about what clothing you wear for ritual, and what jewelry.
 How does it feel on you?
 Do you feel different when you wear cloth around your shoulders as a shawl or cloak?
 When it’s over your head?
 If you have longer hair, try wearing it in different ways.

 - In guided meditations, look for ones that describe sensation clearly – what your clothing feels like, the temperature, the ground beneath your feet.
 Try an induction that has you tense and release the muscles in your body.

 - You may well feel energy as a sense of pressure or temperature, or a particular texture.

 If you’re a musical intelligence person, you probably already guessed: you probably have music on all the time (or, alternately, are very specific about what you listen to when.)
 You can find yourself lost in a beautiful chant, or creating little songs to help you remember things.
 Your best magical and ritual work probably involves music somehow.

 - Find and learn chants to help you focus and direct your attention, as well as raise and focus energy in ritual.
-(You can find more resources from my books blog)

 - Write poems of invocation to your deities, write spells that use language.